CodePartnersMD/MD301-guide/curriculum/11/FACILITATOR.md

 ## How do I prep for today?

+There are several demos in the `demos` folder for today.
+The `templating` demo includes a basic grocery list.
+This demo is intended to introduce students to EJS usage and syntax.
+The demo includes rendering an array of strings as well as rendering and array of objects.
+These are displayed in two separate views, so use this as an opportunity to discuss conditional rendering with EJS syntax.
+Then, refactor `list.ejs` using conditional logic.
+Begin with this demo before moving on to the to-do app, which demonstrates how to render data that was retrieved from a database.
+This demo will provide students with a frame of reference when beginning the book app in lab 11.

 Review the demo code and solution code for lab 11, as well as the technical requirements in the `LAB.md`.
 Give students just enough of the pattern.
-By this point, they should feel comfortable with the process of deploying an application on Heroku, setting up a PostgreSQL database, and working with third-part APIs.
+By this point, they should feel comfortable with the process of deploying an application on Heroku, setting up a PostgreSQL database, and working with third-party APIs.

 ## What changed from the previous class?
 N/A